Coulometry: Applications

-Karl Fischer reaction
+Karl Fischer reaction to determine water content

 The Karl Fischer reaction uses a coulometric titration to determine the amount of water in a sample.
 It can determine concentrations of water on the order of milligrams per liter.
 It is used to find the amount of water in substances such as butter, sugar, cheese, paper, and petroleum.

 The reaction involves converting solid iodine into hydrogen iodide in the presence of sulfur dioxide and water.
 Methanol is most often used as the solvent, but ethylene glycol and diethylene glycol also work.
 Pyridine is often used to prevent the buildup of sulfuric acid, although the use of imidazole and diethanolamine for this role are becoming more common.
 All reagents must be anhydrous for the analysis to be quantitative.
 The balanced chemical equation, using methanol and pyridine, is:

 In this reaction, a single molecule of water reacts with a molecule of iodine.
 Since this technique is used to determine the water content of samples, atmospheric humidity could alter the results.
 Therefore, the system is usually isolated with drying tubes or placed in an inert gas container.
-In addition, the solvent will undoubtedly have some water in it so the solvent’s water content must be measured to compensate for this inaccuracy.
+In addition, the solvent will undoubtedly have some water in it so the solvent's water content must be measured to compensate for this inaccuracy.

 To determine the amount of water in the sample, analysis must first be performed using either back or direct titration.
 In the direct method, just enough of the reagents will be added to completely use up all of the water.
 At this point in the titration, the current approaches zero.
 It is then possible to relate the amount of reagents used to the amount of water in the system via stoichiometry.
 The back-titration method is similar, but involves the addition of an excess of the reagent.
 This excess is then consumed by adding a known amount of a standard solution with known water content.
 The result reflects the water content of the sample and the standard solution.
 Since the amount of water in the standard solution is known, the difference reflects the water content of the sample.